-Machine learning, from a systems perspective, is defined as the creation of automated systems that can learn hidden patterns from data to aid in making intelligent decisions.
+Machine Learning is defined as the creation of automated systems that can learn hidden patterns from data to infer intelligent decisions.

-This motivation is loosely inspired by how the human brain learns certain things based on the data it perceives from the outside world.
+The major motivation behind leveraging Machine Learning is to create automated systems that can learn hidden patterns from data to infer intelligent decisions.
+This motivation seem to be loosely inspired by how the human brain learns certain things based on the data it perceives from the outside world.

-Think for a minute why a business would want to try to use machine learning strategies vs. creating a hard-coded rules-based engine.
+Think for a minute why a business would want to try to use Machine Learning strategies vs. creating a hard-coded rules-based engine.

-Applications of machine learning
+Applications of Machine Learning

-Applications of machine learning are now almost everywhere, and are as ubiquitous as the data that is flowing around our societies, generated by our smart phones, connected devices, and other systems.
-Considering the immense potential of state-of-the-art machine learning algorithms, researchers have been exploring their capability to solve multi-dimensional and multi-disciplinary real-life problems with great positive outcomes.
+Applications of Machine Learning are now almost everywhere, and are as ubiquitous as the data that is flowing around our societies, generated by our smart phones, connected devices, and other systems.
+Considering the immense potential of state-of-the-art Machine Learning algorithms, researchers have been exploring their capability to solve multi-dimensional and multi-disciplinary real-life problems with great positive outcomes.

-You can use machine learning in many ways:
+You can use Machine Learning in many ways:

-- To predict the likelihood of disease from a patient's medical history or reports. - To leverage weather data to predict weather events. - To understand the sentiment of a text. - To detect fake news to stop the spread of propaganda.
+- Predict the likelihood of disease from a patient's medical history or reports. - Leverage weather data to predict weather events. - Understand the sentiment of a text. - Detect fake news to stop the spread of propaganda.

-Finance, economics, earth science, space exploration, biomedical engineering, cognitive science, and even fields in the humanities have adapted machine learning to solve the arduous, dataprocessing heavy problems of their domain.
+Finance, economics, earth science, space exploration, biomedical engineering, cognitive science, and even fields in the humanities have adapted Machine Learning to solve the arduous, dataprocessing heavy problems of their domain.

-Machine learning automates the process of pattern-discovery by finding meaningful insights from real-world or generated data.
+Machine Learning automates the process of pattern-discovery by finding meaningful insights from real-world or generated data.
 It has proven itself to be highly valuable in business, health, and financial applications, among others.

-In the near future, understanding the basics of machine learning is going to be a must for people from any domain due to its widespread adoption.
+In the near future, understanding the basics of Machine Learning is going to be a must for people from any domain due to its widespread adoption.